Most think that installing your own toilet is difficult, right? Wrong!

 You should also flush the toilet several times and check the area around the base for any leaks.
 If there is a leak, you may need to install a new wax ring to ensure everything is fully sealed.

-Install the Seat
+STEP NINE: Install The Seat

 Lastly, after confirming there are no leaks or other issues, the last step is to install the toilet seat.
 Most seats should come with basic, straightforward installation instructions.
 Typically, you’ll only need a screwdriver to install the toilet seat.
 Then, your new toilet is ready to go!